ViBeer/Ernest-Prouster/README.md

 11. 0 minutes, stop heating, start cooler
 12. -30 minutes, XX °C
 13. Transfert to fermentation buckets
+14. Drop one different Ale Yeast in each buckets
-14. 3 weeks in fermentation @ 19°C
+15. 3 weeks in fermentation @ 19°C
-15. Transfert to keg
+16. Transfert to keg
-16. Profit
+17. Profit

 Gravity Origin : 1060